 - Receive a free goodie bag when you spend £5 at the Beatles store (located on Baker Street).

-- A free cup of tea or coffee at Candy Cakes in Covent Garden (Ideal if you have visited the transport museum in London which is in the same square)
+- A free cup of tea or coffee at Candy Cakes in Covent Garden.
+This is ideal if you have visited the transport museum in London which is in the same square.